OCF's opinions about HPV and oral cancer

 For this reason we are STRONG promoters of OPPORTUNISTIC annual screenings to catch this disease at its earliest possible stages, when it is most vulnerable to EXISTING treatment modalities and survival rates are the highest.
 We believe that this will bring the oral cancer death rate down as early detection and diagnosis takes place, and will reduce the treatment associated morbidity to patients who do present with oral cancers.

 While encouraging a more robust national screening policy, we are painfully aware that in HPV+ disease, early discovery is very problematic.
 Disease from this etiology does not present in the same manner as tobacco origin disease.
 Tobacco disease reveals itself often even in precancerous stages through tissue changes, such as leukoplakia, erythroplakia, and other visible lesions, tissue discolorations, ulcerations, and palpable tissue indurations.
 HPV disease seldom, until very late stages of progression, produces visible lesions.
-Often it is first found as an enlarged painless cervical (neck) lymph node, which is never a primary location but a metastasis from the primary.
+Often it is first found as an enlarged painless cervical (neck) lymph node, which is never a primary location, but a metastasis from the primary.
 While there are some screening techniques and patient history questions that will help in finding HPV cancers, they are very nuanced clues, rather than overt signs and symptoms.
-As of yet there are no adjunctive devices that assist in this process.
+As of yet there are no adjunctive devices that assist in this process, despite marketing claims by some companies that do not stand up to scientific scrutiny.
 So while we are advocates for increased screening, we are also cognizant of the difficulty in the discovery process for this segment of oral cancers.
-For this reason, the foundation believes that as in many other cancers, we need to educate the public on the early signs and symptoms, so that self-discovery can take place by individuals informed in the warning signs, who will then self refer to knowledgeable medical and dental professionals for confirmation and diagnosis.
+For this reason, the foundation believes that as in many other cancers, we need to educate the public on the early signs and symptoms, so that self-discovery can take place by individuals who are informed in the warning signs, who will then self refer when suspect issue arise in the oral environment, to knowledgeable medical and dental professionals for confirmation and diagnosis.

 Anecdotally we are hearing from numerous treatment facilities that the incidence of patients with positive neck metastasis and no visible primaries intraorally is becoming increasingly common.
+Many just label these patients as unknown primaries and proceed with the most aggressive treatments covering large anatomical areas.
 Some institutions have adopted a policy of bilateral tonsillectomies in these patients with occult oral environments.
-At at least one prominent NCI designated institution they are reporting finding approximately 70% of these tonsils to be positive for SCC.
-The primary lesions have been very small - MANY AS SMALL AS 2mm.
+At at least one prominent NCI designated institution they are reporting finding approximately 70% of these tonsils to be positive for SCC in patients with no visible symptomology.
+The primary lesions have been very small - MANY AS SMALL AS 2mm, and buried deep in the tonsil tissues with no surface indications that they are present.
 We are concerned that data on this experience is not being reported, even though it appears to be an increasingly common presentation.
 Should it prove that these HPV16/SCC positive tonsils (which appear visually normal in the intra oral environment) are becoming commonplace, this does not bode well for pre-malignant early detection by methods that we are currently using.
-As of February 2014, no currently available adjunctive device, using tissue auto fluorescence, tissue reflectance, or brush cytology, is capable of assisting in the early discovery of these disease states as pre-cancers.
+As of August 2015, no currently available adjunctive device, using tissue auto fluorescence, tissue reflectance, or brush cytology, is capable of assisting in the early discovery of these disease states as pre-cancers.
 There is also no evidence that the current swish test to collect exfoliated cells to test for the presence of HPV16 has any value in this process.
-This test finds episomal HPV infections, and it is the persisting long term infections that have cascaded into E6-E7 DNA involvement that are of concern.
+This test finds episomal HPV infections, and it is the persisting long-term infections that have cascaded into oncoprotein E6-E7 DNA involvement that are of concern.
 In an HPV world, the adjunctive devices on the market today, mostly sold within the dental industry, do not show efficacy in finding early HPV+ oral/oropharyngeal cancers.

 Argument against this position from some doctors